anthonyjj89/brain-dump-app/memory-bank/activeContext.md

 **Next Step: The user MUST provide the correct MongoDB connection details to proceed.**

 The user is deploying the application to Vercel to test if the issue persists in a production environment.
 We are awaiting the results of this deployment.

+**Current Problem Summary:**

+The delete button for approved thoughts is not working.
+We have confirmed the following:

+1. The MongoDB connection string in `.env` is correctly configured.
+2. The `handleDeleteClick` and `handleConfirmDelete` functions in `ContentCard.tsx` are being called (confirmed by browser console logs).
+3. The `handleDelete` function in `ReviewContainer.tsx` is *not* logging its `fetch` response, indicating the API call is likely not being made.
+4. The API route (`/api/review`) is correctly defined and handles the DELETE method.
+5. We have added logging to `src/components/Review/ReviewContainer.tsx` around where the `<ContentCard />` is rendered, but we are not seeing this logging, which means the `handleDelete` function is not being called.

+**Critical Next Step:**

+We need the *complete* browser console logs from the Vercel deployment after clicking the delete button.
+This is the *only* way to determine why the `fetch` call in `ReviewContainer.tsx` is not being executed.
+Without these logs, we cannot proceed with debugging.